The complexity of solving a system of equations of the same degree: Bounds on the degree of regularity

 \begin{prop}[{\cite[Lemma 2.3]{CD21}}] Let $c_1\leq \ldots \leq c_n$ and $2\leq C \leq \sum_{i=1}^{n} (c_i-1)$.
 Let $\mathcal{L}=(x_1^{c_1},\ldots,x_n^{c_n})+L$ be a $(c_1,\ldots,c_n;C)$-LPP ideal, and assume that $\mathcal{L} \neq (x_1^{c_1},\ldots,x_n^{c_n})$.
 Let $u=x_k^{t_k}v$, with $t_k \neq 0$ and $v\in\mathbb{F}[x_{k+1},\ldots,x_n]$, be the smallest monomial with respect to the lexicographic order which belongs to $L$ and has degree $C$.
 Then \end{prop}

-Our first result is an explicit bound for the degree of regularity of an algebraically random system of polynomials of the same degree.
+Our first result is an explicit upper bound for the degree of regularity of a system of polynomials that is regular in degree $D$.
 In order to make the proof more readable, we introduce the following notation.

 \begin{notation} If $u \in R_D$ is a monomial that only involves the variables $x_{k},\ldots,x_n$ and has degree $a$ in $x_k$, we say that $u$ is a $(D,k,a)$-\emph{type} monomial. \end{notation}